blacksunshineCoding/whirl/README.md

  - interface: expert mode was added
  - documentation updated

- version 0.4 (in progress):
+**version 0.4** (in progress):

  - class: background-color (base behind all blended images) can now be set in options
  - class: blend opacity can noww be set in options
  - class: custom size of the final image works now
  - class: real multiply was added (multiplies the images like photoshop)
+ - class: real multiply is now available in blendMode along with many other blend modes
  - class: blendMode was renamed to alphaBlendMode because blendMode will be used for the real blend modes
+ - class: renamed realBlendMode to blendMode because there is only real blend mode, the others are effects or alpha blend modes
+ - class: quantity works now exactly (bugfix)
+ - class: got the blend mode dissolve working in pretty much the same way photoshop does
+ - class: soft light blending mode also works (damns, this was a hard one)
  - documentation updated
  - ...

+---

 ## tasks
- 1. class: optional size of final image (via options) - DONE
- 3. class: add alternative for users with short execution time on their servers
+ - class: add alternative for users with short execution time on their servers
- 4. interface: thumbnail view of what images you will get
+ - interface: thumbnail view of what images you will get
- 5. interface: style adaptions
+ - interface: style adaptions
- 6. interface: choose different modes:
-  a. fast: only necessary settings and directly show the final image
+ - interface: fast mode -  only necessary settings and directly show the final image
-  b. steps: go trough the steps of the script - DONE
-  c: explain: it will be explained which part of the interface runs which part of the class - DONE
- 7. class: bugfix quantity (only %4 are exactly)
- 8. class: add real multiply - DONE
- 9. class: possibility to use alternative search engines
+ - class: possibility to use alternative search engines
- 10. class: effects alternative for php versions without imagefilter
+ - class: effects alternative for php versions without imagefilter
- 11. class: optional opacity settings - DONE
- 12. class: add image crop mode
+ - class: add image crop mode
- 13. class: add optional background-color - DONE
- 14. class: add real blend mode
+ - class: finish all blend modes
- 15. class: test all blend modes (control effect with photoshop)
+ - class: test all blend modes (control effect with photoshop)
+ - class: add presets (group containing various effects)